By: Chris ⎜ Last updated

 Nusfjord Arctic Resort

-The difference between Nusfjord and everywhere else on this list is that the resort and the village are the same thing.
-The entire settlement, a cluster of preserved fishing buildings around a sheltered harbour, functions as the property.
-It's a member of Small Luxury Hotels of the World, which gives some indication of the level, but walking through Nusfjord still feels more like wandering a living museum than checking into a hotel.
+The difference between Nusfjord and everywhere else on this list is that the resort covers the entire village of Nusfjord.
+Nusfjord consists of a cluster of preserved fishing buildings around a sheltered harbour, which all functions as this hotel.
+It's a member of Small Luxury Hotels of the World, which gives some indication of the level, but walking through Nusfjord still feels more like wandering through a living museum than checking into a hotel.
 Five buildings carry heritage protection from the Norwegian Directorate for Cultural Heritage.
 A bedtime story from Arctic folklore gets placed on your nightstand each evening.

 For couples, the standout booking is The Isolated Fisherman, a private cabin on its own small island, reached by a ten-minute boat ride from the village.
-It has a fireplace, a full kitchen, a terrace, and the kind of solitude that borders on theatrical.
+It has a fireplace, a full kitchen, a terrace, and complete solitude.
 Champagne upon arrival and Sprekenhaus toiletries add to the exclusivity.

-The more practical option is a Harbour Suite, built on stilts directly over the water.
-The sound of waves against the pilings underneath the cabin at night is something a suite at the Ritz cannot replicate.
+A more practical option is a Harbour Suite, built on stilts directly over the water in Nusfjord Village.
+Here you will get the soothing sounds of waves against the pilings underneath the cabin at night.

-Three restaurants keep the evenings interesting without ever leaving the village.
+Three restaurants keep the evenings varied without having to leaving the village.
 Restaurant Karoline occupies a former dried fish loft and focuses on local seafood.
 Oriana Tavern has exactly three tables in an old whiskey cellar, serving pizza with a Nordic slant.
-A place with three tables that books out is worth booking early.
-And the Landhandleriet Café operates from the original 1907 general store, where the antique till and weighing scales are still in use.
+Given the limited number of tables, ensure you book early.
+Finally, the Landhandleriet Café operates from the original 1907 general store (Landhandleriet means the Country store), where the antique till and weighing scales are still in use.

-The Nordic Spa sits at the edge of the village with a wood-fired hot tub filled from a natural spring, a steam room, and a sauna designed by graduates of the Oslo School of Architecture.
-Therapist-guided treatments draw heavily on the local environment, incorporating seaweed and sea salt from the surrounding waters.
+As befits a romantic trip, this place has a full spa.
+Nordic Spa sits at the edge of the village with a wood-fired hot tub filled from a natural spring, a steam room, a sauna designed by graduates of the Oslo School of Architecture, and therapist treatments.

-Nusfjord is remote.
-That's the point, but it also means no spontaneous bar-hopping or restaurant exploration beyond what the village offers.
+Nusfjord is remote which is the point, but it also means no spontaneous bar-hopping or restaurant explorations beyond what the village offers.
 For couples who want to completely disappear for a few days, it's hard to beat.
-For those who need options, pair it with a few nights somewhere more connected.

 The cabins are authentically compact.
-If you're used to spacious hotel rooms, the Harbour Standard cabins at 20 m² can feel tight for two people with full luggage.
-Book a Suite or Suite Plus for breathing room.
+If you're used to spacious hotel rooms, the Harbour Standard cabins at 20 m² can feel tight for two people.
+For more space, book a Suite or Suite Plus, which will give more breathing room.

 Nusfjord Village & Resort: Stay in a museum town in Lofoten